buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

     Owns(&corev1.ConfigMap{})
 ```

-where the controller manages MyApp CR as a primary resource and ConfigMap as a secondary resource.
-This
-means that our controller will reconcile on MyApp CR and ConfigMap events, e.g., updating MyApp/ConfigMap.
+Here, the controller manages MyApp CR as the primary resource and ConfigMap as a secondary resource.
+The controller will reconcile on both MyApp CR and ConfigMap events (e.g., updates to either resource).

-The problem with the current approach is that even though we have a working solution,
-the efficiency of the implementation is arguable as the controller will reconcile each change on MyApp and ConfigMap resources.
-For example, any changes to any ConfigMap resources such as the ones not related to MyApp configuration will trigger reconciliation in this setup.
-Usually, reconcile logic we implement is costly.
-They may send external API calls, send Write requests
+While this approach works, its efficiency is arguable since the controller will reconcile on every change to MyApp and ConfigMap resources.
+For example, changes to ConfigMaps unrelated to MyApp configuration will trigger reconciliation.
+Since reconciliation logic is often costly, involving external API calls or write requests to the Kubernetes API, we should avoid unnecessary reconciliations.
-to Kubernetes API etc. Therefore, as a developer, you may want to avoid running redundant reconciliations.

-There are various way to achieve this, but idiomatic way to filter reconciliation requests goes through
-Predicates and Event handlers.
-I will not go through the details of this as they explained in my other blog.
-However, we'll see some example use cases where indexing is going to be crucial to achieve this.

-In our scenario assume that we have 3 MyApp instances created as follows:
+There are various ways to filter reconciliation requests, but the idiomatic approach uses Predicates and Event handlers.
+Since I covered these in previous blog post, we'll focus on scenarios where indexing is crucial.

+Consider three MyApp instances:

 ```yaml
 apiVersion: my.domain/v1alpha1